 Solar farm costs are one of the biggest boundaries toward further adoption.
 What is the cost of a solar farm per acre?
 Usually, the capital cost is $0.82-0.95 per watt for utility farms.

-Consider the aforementioned value of 285.71 MWh/year for one acre.
+Consider the value above of 285.71 MWh/year for one acre.
 This amount is equivalent to:

 At this rate, you will pay between $26,748.40 and $30,989 for solar panels per acre.
 You will also need to pay for the other components, such as racking equipment, inverters, batteries, transformers, and wiring.